kyleboas/tacticsjournal.com/_posts/2023-4-24-How-Manchester-United-man-to-man-marking-weakened-Brighton-buildup.md

     <figcaption>Figure 5.1 - Webster passes to Welbeck, who dropped, then Welbeck passes to Dunk</figcaption>
 </figure>

 This move by **Estupinan paired with Welbeck dropping** began to cause Manchester United problems.
+Brighton began to gain numerical superiority versus United’s back-line and with Mitoma more free, their attacks became more potent then they were in the first half.
+Brighton could now create transitional threats through simple movement in their buildup.

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/04/24/Caicedo_3.2-24Apr2023_13:28:42.jpeg">